 But I am getting way, way ahead of myself here, let me back up a moment.
 First just let me say that we love Serendipity.
 She’s been a great boat to us and we’ve never been openly seeking to get rid of her.
 I just happen to be married to a man that spends a fair amount of hours cruising Yacht World, just for fun and just to see what’s out there.
 A little pastime of his.
 I have blogging…he has researching boats for sale.

 We’ve known since we bought her that Serendipity would not be our forever boat, but she fit the bill for what we were looking to do at the time.
 A young couple that could comfortably cruise around for a few years in 34 feet.
 In the back of our minds though, there’s always been what we want in our next boat.
 The next boat will have a bigger galley (me), preferably be an aluminum hull (Matt), have more general storage (me), and have a pilot house (Matt).
 Plus we both agreed that an extra 8 to 10 feet would be pretty nice, something we can grow into and maybe eventually start a family on.
 Nothing that we needed right away, but something to keep an eye out for in case it came along.
+Learn about the things to do in Ormond Beach, 32174 if you ever plan on vacationing there.

 Well, it did.
 While sitting in Horta, just as we were about to cast off the lines to sail the remaining 1,200 miles to Gibraltar and really begin our European cruising, my ever searching hubby came across a 48 foot aluminum boat with a pilot house sitting back in Rhode Island for a very affordable price.
 Introducing the idea of this new boat to me, I was a little less than enthusiastic about not only giving up on Europe, which I’m dying to see, but crossing back over the Atlantic so we can get this new boat and probably have to spend a year working in restaurants or Bed Bath & Beyond to build up the kitty again.
 When I say it was affordable all I mean by that is we have the money to buy it, but it would have taken up just about all of it.